Stay on track

 Industrial Engineering Career Focus and Technical Elective List

-**Students admitted into the 4+1 Program for Industrial Engineering will need to consult with an academic advisor to determine the courses that will be shared between the both degrees, i.e. bachelor’s and the master’s.
+**Students admitted into the accelerated program for Industrial Engineering will need to consult with an academic advisor to determine the courses that will be shared between the both degrees, i.e. bachelor’s and the master’s.

 Lean/Six Sigma Certifications